 “Here…This is for you,” Disha handed me a book.

 We were standing outside the school gates.
-She had finished her last day in this school and was about to leave for good.
+She had finished her last day and was about to leave for good.

 I looked at the book quietly.
-It was ‘The Magic Faraway Tree’ by Enid Blyton.
+The title read: ‘The Magic Faraway Tree’ by Enid Blyton.

 “It’s my favourite book.
 I want you to keep it,” she said.

-I didn’t say anything but just looked at her.
-Despite appearing to be sad, she looked very pretty.
+I didn’t have the heart to say anything and simply nodded with a weak smile.
+Disha, despite appearing to be sad, looked very pretty.
 Her face was flushed for some reason.
 Was she sad because she was leaving this school or because she was parting from me?
 Will she miss me?

-“Thanks…” I finally muttered before any further thoughts could flood my mind.
+“Thanks…” I finally muttered awkwardly before any further thoughts could cloud my mind.

 “Bye then…” she said and turned away towards her bus.